neovim/neovim/CONTRIBUTING.md

 ## Lua docstrings

-Lua documentation uses a subset of EmmyLua annotation (see, e.g., https://github.com/sumneko/lua-language-server/wiki/Annotations).
+Lua documentation uses a subset of [EmmyLua] annotations.
 A rough outline of a function documentation is

 ```lua
 --- {Brief}